Hudson-Odoi reveals he has recovered from his coronavirus symptoms as he confirms week-long self-isolation | Goal.com

 Chelsea reacted to Hudson-Odoi's positive coronavirus test by partially closing their training facilities, with Saturday's scheduled Premier League meeting with Aston Villa at Stamford Bridge now likely to be postponed.

-The Blues have also cancelled Frank Lampard's usual pre-match news conference on Friday, with the entire men's squad, coaching staff and backroom staff set to join Hudson-Odoi in self-isolation.
+The Blues have also cancelled Frank Lampard's usual pre-match news conference, with the entire men's squad, coaching staff and backroom staff set to join Hudson-Odoi in self-isolation.

+Hudson-Odoi's case was followed up by a positive test for Arsenal manager Mikel Arteta, which quickly led to the club's away fixture against Brighton this weekend being called off.

+The Premier League are due to hold an emergency meeting on Friday morning to look at the status of future fixtures and the ongoing season.

 More to follow.